nabirarashid/chatgptmodel/README.md

-this is a simple chatgpt bot using an OpenAI API key! (not included in this file though) bot can be customized for any purpose and for any prompts :)
+this is a simple chatgpt bot using an OpenAI API key! (not included in this file though) bot can be customized for any purpose and for any prompts e.g. ur health advisor, fashion-idea giver and educator :)